 It is bizarre to wake up and see a red ball in the sky which you can stare at without hurting your eyes.
 It is the famous California sun covered by a thick layer of smoke.
 With a quick glance, it looks like any other winter morning in the San Francisco Bay Area; grey and foggy.
 Except that this time it is not fog.
 And you will notice that when you open the door, you can smell the smoke and it will make you cough.
 Later in the evening your eyes get itchy and the head ache sets in.
 Not the greatest experience!

 Even though the wild fires have affected our lives, we are still thankful that we have our home and each other.
 Our experiences of course don’t compare to the devastation that has hit people who lost their homes or loved ones.
 I have also seen many articles about people letting their horses loose, since they just couldn’t find trailers to take their horses with them.
 Also many pets were left behind.
-The fastest the fire was moving was by 80 football fields a minute.
+The fastest the fire moved was 80 football fields-a-minute.
 Yes, that is insane!

 Even though the sunsets are the most beautiful now and as red as they will ever be, every night I hope that the smoke and the fires are gone when I wake up!